a327ex/emoji-merge/README.md

 And this is because outline is a screen-wide shader that applies an outline around non-transparent objects, and it does so only for these particular layers.
 The default canvas that every layer has is called `'main'`, while additional ones are given unique names to the user's liking.

 In addition to these effects, the primary purpose of the layer is to enable to me send draw commands from anywhere in gameplay code, since this increases locality.
-The most straightforward way I found of doing this was to store every command in a table, and then only draw then once `layer_draw_commands` is called.
+The most straightforward way I found of doing this was to store every command in a table, and then only draw them once [`layer_draw_commands`](https://github.com/a327ex/emoji-merge/blob/main/anchor/layer.lua#L32) is called.
 So, internally, each layer command is doing this:

 ```lua
 function graphics.draw_text(text, font, x, y, r, sx, sy, ox, oy, color)